tkasarla/tkasarla.github.io/index.md

 permalink: /
 ---

+My primary research area is computer vision with a focus in scene understanding. <!-- I am vocal about reproducibility and ethics in AI. -->

+I am currently a Computer Vision Researcher at Research and Technology Center, Bosch, India.
+My work spans multimodal data visualization and annotation (LiDAR, RADAR and images), event detection in driving sequences and attribute understanding in images.
-I am a Computer Science MS student at IIIT-Hyderabad.
-I am advised by [Prof. C. V. Jawahar](http://faculty.iiit.ac.in/~jawahar/) and [Dr. Vineeth N. Balasubramanian](https://www.iith.ac.in/~vineethnb/).

-My primary research area is computer vision with my research focus in scene understanding.
-My current work is on improving smart data annotation through active learning methods for semantic segmentation.
+I graguated with MS in Computer Science from IIIT-Hyderabad.
+I was fortunate to be advised by [Prof. C. V. Jawahar](http://faculty.iiit.ac.in/~jawahar/) and [Dr. Vineeth N. Balasubramanian](https://www.iith.ac.in/~vineethnb/).
+During my Masters, I worked on (i) improving smart data annotation through active learning methods for semantic segmentation and (ii) knowledge distillation for semantic segmentation.
+My thesis can be found [here](http://web2py.iiit.ac.in/research_centres/publications/view_publication/mastersthesis/769)

 ***

 # news

+**21 Aug 2020** | Presented poster on Region based Active Learning for Semantic Segmentation at **Summer School of Machine Learning at Skoltech (SMILES)**

+**Jul 2020** | Volunteered for **ICML 2020**.

+**Apr 2020** | Volunteered for **ICLR 2020**.

+**16 Aug 2019** | Reveiwed extended abstracts for **Women in Machine Learning (WiML) workshop**, co-located with NeurIPS 2019.

+**10 Aug 2019** | Received **MS by Research** degree from International Institute of Information Technology, India.

 **02 May 2019** | Joined **Research and Technology Center, Bosch** as Computer Vision Researcher.
 Will be working on problems related to Autonomous Driving.